Skip to main content

 Simon Levine.

 Simon specialises in livelihoods and vulnerability analysis, land rights, and in early response in humanitarian crises.
-Before joining ODI, he spent many years working for Non-Governmental Organisations in Mozambique, Cambodia, Tanzania and Burundi, and as a consultant based in Uganda for nine years.
+Before joining ODI, he spent many years working for NGOs in Mozambique, Cambodia, Tanzania and Burundi, and as a consultant based in Uganda for nine years.

 Katharine Vincent.